khalilmasri/Skype/src/server/README.md

 Get pending chat messages from the current user.
 Client may pass in an **optional** argument specifying a `sender_id` to retrieve pending messages from a specific contact.

-All pending messages from the current user
+All pending messages for the current user

     PENDING
     201 0,50,104,147:22:2,2022-08-26,2,1,falseGreat, thanks for asking!22:4,2022-08-27,4,1,falseanother message for you love.22:5,2022-08-27,4,1,falsenothing like chats

-Pending messages from the current user from a specific sender id.
+Pending messages for the current user from a specific sender id.

     PENDING 4
     201 0,54,97:22:4,2022-08-27,4,1,falseanother message for you love.22:5,2022-08-27,4,1,falsenothing like chats